 LUKOIL has operations in in two Western Siberian autonomous okrugs: Khanty-Mansi (mostly oil fields) and Yamal-Nenets (mostly gas fields).

-Western Siberia accounts for 32.5% of LUKOIL Group’s exploratory drilling footage.
-Most prospecting operations here are conditioned by the need for replenishment of the resource base.
+Western Siberia accounts for 52.4% of LUKOIL Group’s exploratory drilling footage.
+Most prospecting operations here are conditioned by the need for replenishment of the resource base

 Despite the highly explored Western Siberian reserves, prospecting activities that are under way here demonstrate high performance and efficiency.
 Enhanced oil recovery, fracturing, sidetracking, horizontal drilling and other techniques are actively deployed in this region.
 The multi-level field development monitoring system that uses geotechnical models helps LUKOIL to constantly optimize its field development operations.

-A number of key projects are also being implemented on a regional scale:
+A number of growth projects are being implemented on a regional scale: